C and C++

 We choose the alternate layout as default.
 If we wanted to change this during runtime, we can just change the variable below.

-(defvar do.cpp.gdb/layout 'alternate
+(defvar do.cpp.gdb/layout 'disassembly

 "Specifies the GDB layout to use.
 ALTERNATE is optimzed for